 - Describe your qualifications to undertake this research and reference your own or other related work if appropriate.

 - Describe how your interests are compatible with our faculty interests.

 - Describe the applicant’s career goals and how attainment of the MA/PhD will contribute to those goals.

 The admissions committee needs a clear understanding of each applicant’s objectives and interests in order to ensure compatibility with the faculty interests.

 The statement of purpose is a maximum of 1500 words (Times Roman, 10-point font, single spaced, double space between paragraphs).

 For students admitted to the academic/research program at the master’s level in architecture in Lawrence, a total of 36 credit hours of course work is required.
 Each student must enroll in a 3-hour course dealing with research methods.

 In addition to the core courses, each student must complete a minimum of 15 graduate credit hours in a concentration.
-With the consent of the student’s advisor and the approval of the graduate studies committee, the student may take a maximum of 12 hours of graduate credit in course work outside the School of Architecture, Design and Planning.
+With the consent of the student’s advisor and the approval of the graduate studies committee, the student may take a maximum of 12 hours of graduate credit in course work outside the School of Architecture and Design.
 6 hours in the 36-hour course of study are composed of course work in which the student prepares a written project or thesis, or in additional course work in the student’s concentration to prepare for a final written examination.